cambridge-cares/CitiesKG/CEA_AGENT/README.md

 - ```ceaEndpoint```: (optional) endpoint where the CEA triples instantiated by the agent are stored; if not specified, agent will default to setting ```ceaEndpoint``` to TheWorldAvatar Blazegraph with the namespace retrieved from the cityObject IRI and the mapping provided in ```./cea-agent/src/main/resources/CEAAgentConfig.properties```.
 - ```graphName```: (optional) named graph to which the CEA triples belong to.
 In the scenario where ```ceaEndpoint``` is not specified, if ```graphName``` is not specified, the default graph is ```http://www.theworldavatar.com:83/citieskg/namespace/{namespace}/sparql/energyprofile/```, where {namespace} is a placeholder for the namespace of the cityObject IRI, e.g. kingslynnEPSG27700.
 If ```ceaEndpoint``` is specified, the agent will assume no graph usage if ```namedGraph``` is not specified.

 After receiving request sent to the query endpoint, the agent will retrieve energy demand and photovoltaic information calculated by CEA for the cityObject IRIs provided in ```iris```.
-The energy demand and photovoltaic information will only be returned if the cityObject IRIs provided in ```iris``` has already been passed to the run endpoint of the CEA agent beforehand
+The energy demand and photovoltaic information will only be returned if the cityObject IRIs provided in ```iris``` has already been passed to the run endpoint of the CEA agent beforehand.
-.

 Example request:
 ```